cheatsheet1999/FrontEndCollection/JS-Algo/Longest String Chain.md

     let memory = {};
     // Must sort based on words length, because we want to start from the shortest string, and calculate how
     // long it can go.
 If we don't sort, in the worst case, the longest string is at the 1st place, since
-    // there is not record in memory words.sort((a,b) => a.length - b.length)
+    // there is not record in memory, the longest would be just 1 words.sort((a,b) => a.length - b.length)
     for (let word of words){
         let longest = 0;